tmalvarez/tech-portfolio/docs/projects.md

 ---
-id: projects
+id: Lab12
 title: Projects
 ---

 Embed any notable projects in this page.

-For example, my favorite project would be linked and I can even embed a screenshot or GIF to show it.
+This project is made to add a method to reconstruct an existing tree.

 You can list [links](https://www.hashicorp.com/resources/test-driven-development-tdd-for-infrastructure) or even embed images with the following Markdown: